rafed/rafed.github.io/_posts/2017-08-24-implement-google-custom-search.md

 At first go to [cse.google.com/cse/](https://cse.google.com/cse/) and click on **Create a custom search engine**.

 Fill up:
-1. sites to search (URL of your site/sites)
+1. sites to search (the URL of your site)
 2. name of the search engine (name it whatever you like) and click on **Create**.

-When it is successfully created click on **Get code**.
+When successfully created, click on **Get code**.
 You'll get something like this.

 {% highlight javascript linenos %}
 <script>